jvandenaardweg/homebridge-homewizard-energy-socket/README.md

 ## Getting started

-For Homebridge to communicate with your Energy Sockets, it is required to enable the "Local API" setting from within the HomeWizard [Energy App](https://apps.apple.com/app/homewizard-energy/id1492427207) for each Energy Socket you want to expose to Apple HomeKit.
+For Homebridge to communicate with your Energy Sockets, it is required to enable the "Local API" setting and disable the "Switch lock" setting from within the HomeWizard [Energy App](https://apps.apple.com/app/homewizard-energy/id1492427207) for each Energy Socket you want to expose to Apple HomeKit.
 It is also adviced to assign fixed/static IP addresses to each Energy Socket in your network to improve reliability.

 ### Enabling the Local API setting (required)

 1. Open your HomeWizard Energy app
 2. Go to settings and choose "Meters"
-3. Tap on each Energy Socket you want to use and enable the "Local API" setting
+3. Tap on each Energy Socket you want to use and follow step 4 and 5
+4. Enable the "Local API" setting
+5. Disable the "Switch lock" setting

 More on this on the HomeWizard support page: [Integrating Energy with other systems (API)](https://helpdesk.homewizard.com/en/articles/5935977-integrating-energy-with-other-systems-api)